 Speaking of DearS, Junpei from Nyan Koi! is very reminiscent of Takeya.

 Meanwhile, over in Death Note land, quirky detective L is a shameless Expy... of Batman.
 No, don't stop reading.
 Both of them are the World's Greatest Detective.
 Both lose their parents at a young age, and are then raised by an elderly butler; Watari is a definitive Expy.
 Both rely on always being the smartest guy in the room, and on concealing their true identity.
+L is even a skilled martial artist, though given the nature of the story that doesn't get a lot of play.
 Soichiro is Commissioner Gordon◊.
-Light, of course, is the supervillain of the piece.
+Light, of course, is the supervillain of the piece, both brilliant and insanely sociopathic; he'd fit well with the likes of The Riddler.

 The three major characters of Detective Conan are visual Expys of the major characters of Aoyama's previous manga Magic Kaitou.
 Most especially, Kudo Shinichi is a visual Expy of Kuroba Kaito.
 This is lampshaded by the fact that not only do they have the same seiyuu in the anime, Kaito is mistaken for Shinichi once in the early manga and is able to impersonate Shinichi without his usual Latex Perfection masks in one of the Non Serial Movies, Magician of the Silver Sky.
 The resemblances between Aoko and Ran, and Nakamori and Kogoro, are downplayed as the Magic Kaitou cast is reintroduced into the later, and better-drawn, Detective Conan.